 How can we become nonviolent people in the fullest sense?
 Hebrews 12:14 advises the followers of Jesus to “pursue peace with all people, and holiness, without which no one will see the Lord.”

 Part of pursuing peace is to treat people as people, not as commodities to be used up; to give people mental and spiritual space, just as we want it for ourselves.
 It is certainly to avoid coercing people in everyday life.
-The New Testament writer James said that “the fruit of righteousness is sown in peace by those who make peace” (James 3:18).
+The New Testament writer James said that “the fruit of righteousness is sown in peace by those who make peace” (James 3:18, emphasis added).
 Peacemaking is an active process.
 It requires action based on right principles.
 Living the right way and keeping God’s law in respect of human relationships leads to peace and reconciliation.
 These are actions we can take now as we endeavor to come under the direction of the Spirit of God—the Spirit that binds our human mind to the mind of God.
 Those who are willing to take up the challenge of living now under God’s rule experience peace as a foretaste of what is yet ahead for all of humankind.

 God will set His hand to save humanity from its own ultimate act of aggression.
 At that time the violence of this world in all of its manifestations will end.
 The day is coming when, according to the book of Revelation, “the great dragon [will be] cast out—that serpent of old, who is called the Devil and Satan, who deceives the whole world.”
 Finally Satan will be restrained, his influence removed.
 A new chapter will be added to the history of violence, signaling its effective control.
 The world’s new condition will be peace and security through the practice of the law of God’s love on all levels.